W. I. Thomas: Scandal

 In 1918, the FBI arrested Thomas under the Mann Act, which prohibits "interstate transport of females for immoral purposes," while in the company of one Mrs. Granger, the wife of an army officer with the American forces in France.
 It has been suggested that Thomas's arrest was meant to discredit his wife, who at the time was a pacifist activist.
-Although Thomas was acquitted of the charges in court, his career was damaged irreversibly by the negative publicity.
+The case was dismissed but his career was damaged irreversibly.
 The university, under conservative Harry Pratt Judson, dismissed him without awaiting the outcome of his trial and with little protest from his colleagues.

-The University of Chicago Press, which already had published the first two volumes of The Polish Peasant, released its contract with him, so that the work's remaining three volumes had to be published in Boston by Richard G. Badger.
+Under orders from Judson, The University of Chicago Press, which already had published the first two volumes of The Polish Peasant, terminated its contract with Thomas, including ceasing distribution.
+Thomas was able to arrange for the entire work to be published in Boston by Richard G. Badger.
 The Carnegie Corporation of New York, which had previously commissioned Thomas to write a volume for its "Americanization" series, refused to publish it in Thomas' name.
 Thus, in 1921, Old World Traits Transplanted appeared by authors Robert E. Park and Herbert A. Miller, who had contributed only minor parts to the book.
 It was not until 1951 that the book's authorship was re-credited to Thomas by a committee of the Social Science Research Council and reissued with its author's actual name.